 - Risking retirement.
 Though investing your retirement funds in the stock market is never a sure bet, some entrepreneurs are not comfortable with the idea of alternatively using their retirement funds to start small business.
 If the business fails, they risk losing part or all of your nest egg.

-If you own stocks, bonds, mutual funds or other eligible non-retirement securities, you can borrow up to 80 percent against the value of your portfolio without having to sell.
+retirement securities, you can borrow up to 80 percent against the value of your portfolio without having to sell.
 Portfolio loans, also referred to as stock loans or securities-based lending, work like a revolving line of credit, providing a fast, low-interest business funding option.

 - Fast funding.
 Unlike bank loans, stock loans close in an average of 10 days.